Vegetarian Moroccan chili loaded with beans and topped with poached eggs.

 - 2 cups diced sweet red pepper

-- 2 tablespoons minced Fresno red chile (or other mildly spicy pepper)
+- 2 Tbsp minced Fresno red chile (or other mildly spicy pepper)

 - ¼ cup tomato paste